We are delighted to announce the winners of Capture Kingston: Lockdown & Out

 A pair of tickets will be awarded to the image that is voted for by members of the public.

-Entries will be judged by a panel comprising the Rose Theatre, Committee Members from Friends of Kingston Museum & History Centre, Kingston Heritage Service Team and Kingston School of Art.
+Entries have been judged by a panel comprising the Rose Theatre, Committee Members from Friends of Kingston Museum & History Centre, Kingston School of Art, Kingston Arts Commissioning and Kingston Heritage Service Team.

-The winners and a selection of runners up will have their prints displayed at Kingston History Centre and the Rose Theatre Kingston and will be invited to our very special Opening Party.
+The winners and a selection of runners up will have their prints displayed at Kingston History Centre and the Rose Theatre Kingston and will be invited to see their work on display at the Rose Theatre.